CosmicFinisher/CosmicLexicon.Foundation.GuardClauses/docs/api_documentation.md

-# API Documentation for OpenEchoSystem.GuardClauses
+# API Documentation for CosmicLexicon.Foundation.GuardClauses

-This document provides a comprehensive overview of the public API for the `OpenEchoSystem.GuardClauses` library.
+This document provides a comprehensive overview of the public API for the `CosmicLexicon.Foundation.GuardClauses` library.
 It is generated from the DocFX .yml files.

-## Namespace: OpenEchoSystem.GuardClauses
+## Namespace: CosmicLexicon.Foundation.GuardClauses

 ### `EnumGuardExtensions` Class